cloudmesh-community/book/chapters/cloud/virtualization.md

 The next software that we introduce is actually not a hypervisor.
 However it is very interesting as a contrast to the other approach.
-The term Wine has been originially introducted as an acronym for *Wine Is Not an Emulator*.
+The term Wine has been originally introduced as an acronym for *Wine Is Not an Emulator*.
 In contrast to the other approches Wine introduces a compatibility layer that allows to run Windows applications on a number of POSIX-compliant operating systems.
 This includes Linux, macOS and BSD.
-In contrast to using a a virtual machine or emulator, Wine translates Windows API calls into POSIX calls [@wine].
-Hence, it allows to pass the Windows API calls directy to operating system calls leading to good performance [@wine].
+In contrast to using a a virtual machine or emulator, Wine translates Windows API calls into POSIX calls [@www-wine].
+Hence, it allows to pass the Windows API calls directy to operating system calls leading to good performance [@www-wine].
 The disadvantage of this approach is that in the early days and till today some of the underlaying calls may not be ported yet and may lead to applications not running.
 Thos of us that have been in the desir to